-- Many felonies are for nonviolent crimes.
-The likelihood, for example, of anyone who allegedly commits a financial crime, such as banking fraud or embezzlement, of committing a crime in which DNA evidence would be a factor is extremely low.
-The significant expansion of the database dilutes the goals of DNA collections, rather than promoting them. - DNA data banking in RI was originally limited to sex offenders, on the theory that they have a high rate of recidivism and often leave biological evidence.
+- DNA data banking in RI was originally limited to convicted sex offenders, on the theory that they have a high rate of recidivism and often leave biological evidence.
 Then it was expanded to other violent crimes.
-Then it was proposed for any felony.
-The continued attempts to expand the database only confirm that the bill has little to do with the original crimesolving goals of the DNA collection law and more to do with large scale community surveillance. - If the police have a particular person in custody about whom they feel obtaining a DNA sample would be relevant to solving a crime, they remain free to obtain a warrant from a judge.
+Then it was amended to cover any felony.
+The continued attempts to expand the database only confirm that legislation like this has little to do with the original crime-solving goals of the DNA collection law and more to do with large scale community surveillance.
+Although this bill may be limited to individuals arrested of only designated crimes, past experience teaches us that it will not be long before efforts are made, as is the case elsewhere, to begin taking samples of people arrested for any felony, and then people arrest for any offense whatsoever. - If the police have a particular person in custody about whom they feel obtaining a DNA sample would be relevant to solving a crime, they remain free to obtain a warrant from a judge.

-For all of these above reasons we urge the committee to reject H 7186.
+For all of these above reasons we urge the committee to reject these bills.
 Thank you.